car251290/myMemories/README.md

 https://material-ui.com

 ## Working in post the Backend using HEROKU
-https://www.heroku.com/home
+Data on Heroku
+Build data-driven apps where the store of the back end of the app will be laungched and give the opportunity to watch it with out running in the local host. working in this learning how to launch the APP https://www.heroku.com/home

 ## For the Front end using Netlify.js
-https://www.netlify.com
+Using this great JS platform, launch the back end where will be visual and use an URL of the project https://www.netlify.com

 # Language